 Before you even get into the rolling, you’ve got to find a flat surface.
 Trust me, this is an obvious but easily overlooked factor.
 Sure you might be rolling your dough out on a table, but if that table has any cracks or crevices, your dough will go straight into it and end up uneven.

 You also want to make sure that there isn’t anything lying on your table.
-That could be crumbs, a clear folder, whatever you might have on it that you might not have noticed.
+That could be crumbs, a clear folder, or whatever you might have on it that you might not have noticed.

 Point is, just make sure you completely clear out the surface you’re working on and make sure it is completely flat before you start rolling your dough.

 Tip 2 – Form Your Dough